rateing stars

 CBD oil is different depending on whether it’s derived from Cannabis Indica (cannabis) or Sativa (hemp).
 However, many manufacturers will choose to make hemp-derived CBD products as it is rich in CBD while containing only trace amounts of the psychoactive cannabinoid, Tetrahydrocannabinol (THC).

-The extraction methods for CBD plays a role in the result of the end product.
-CBD extraction involves isolating the cannabinoid from the plant and separating it from other cannabinoids present.
+CBD oil extraction methods plays a role in the result of the end product.
+CBD oil extraction involves isolating the cannabinoid from the plant and separating it from other cannabinoids present.
 There is more than one way to extract CBD from hemp, and each one has a different effect on the quality and purity of the final product as well as the other present compounds.

-In this guide, you will learn the different methods of extraction.
-Every consumer needs to understand how CBD is extracted from hemp to make sure you’re getting a quality product.
+In this guide, you will learn the different methods of CBD oil extraction.
+Every consumer needs to understand how CBD oil is extracted from hemp to make sure you’re getting a quality product.

 • Carbon Dioxide (CO2) Extraction